Diseconomies of scale occur when long-run average costs start to rise with increased output.

 - This has implications for the optimal number of firms in the industry

 - If the MES was 10,000 cars a week and the total industry demand was 40,000.
-This would mean that the optimal number of firm would be 4, if there were more firms in the industry then average costs would be significantly higher.
+This would mean that the optimal number of firms would be four, if there were more firms in the industry then average costs would be significantly higher.

 - In a natural monopoly the optimal number of firms is one, therefore the MES would be equal to the total industry demand.
 E.g. Water or Electricity networks